 The trail starts right above the village.
 You will see a rock with a beautiful poem written by Juan Antonio Gómez Alarcón, a young local that disappeared in these mountains in 2010, next to the trail map at the start of the path.

 Arriving by car, you can drive straight up from the petrol station past the two roundabouts and follow the road where it winds left above the village.
 After a few minutes, you pass that trailhead and find parking by the viewpoint on your left.

 These parking spots usually get full pretty early at the weekends and cars park along the road.
 An alternative is to park in the village and walk up.
-There are options for free parking along the streets or leave the car in the ten-story parking house for 1 Euro a day.
+There are options for free parking along the streets or leaving the car in the ten-story parking house for 1 Euro a day.

 There are also buses going from Fuengirola to Mijas Pueblo which take between 17 and 25 minutes, it’s the M122.
 The first bus starts at 06:45 from Fuengirola bus station and the last leaves from Mijas Pueblo at 22:15.